 The development of mixed-use, walkable, bikeable and transit-served communities depends on the coordination of land use planning and multimodal transportation investments.
-A new state law in Delaware, passed in 2016, created a mechanism for state and local governments in Delaware to align their decision-making and to jointly put in place the interconnected and interdependent policies necessary to enable this type of development.
+A state law, passed in 2016, created a mechanism for state and local governments in Delaware to align their decision-making and to jointly put in place the interdependent and mutually reinforcing policies necessary to enable this type of development.